 Fitness expert Brad Pilon made this method popular.
 It’s recommended to do it only once or twice a week since you’re completely fasting for 24 hours straight.

-Many people begin their fast after dinner one night, then break the fast the following night at the same time.
+Many people start their fast after dinner one night, then break the fast the following night at the same time.

 3. 16/8 Fast (LeanGains)

-This is my favorite way to IM because (for me) it’s easy and fits my schedule.
-And this keeps me motivated.
-Also, I don’t feel like eating when I wake up, so the 16/8 allows me to simply grab my coffee and go.
+This is my favorite way to IF because (for me) it’s easy and fits my schedule.
+And, most importantly, it keeps me motivated.
+Plus, I don’t feel like eating when I wake up, so the 16/8 allows me to grab my coffee and go.

-With this method you’re fasting each day for 16 hours and eating within an 8-hour window.
+With this method, you fast each day for 16 hours and eat within an 8-hour window.
 This is also known as the LeanGains method, which was started by fitness guru, Martin Berkhan.

 The easiest way to do 16/8 is not to eat after dinner, then skip breakfast.
 For example, if you finish dinner at 7 pm, and don’t eat your next meal until 1 pm the following day, you’ve fasted for 16 hours.

-Some recommend women only fast 14 to 15 hours at a time, but listen to your body.
-If you are able to go the full 16 and still be healthy about it, then go for it.
+Some health experts recommend women only fast 14 to 15 hours at a time, but each person is different so listen to your body and see how it responds.
+If you are able to go the full 16 and still be healthy and feel good then go for it!

 4. 20-Hour Fast (The Warrior Diet)

-The Warrior Diet was started by Ori Hofmekler.
+The Warrior Diet was developed by Ori Hofmekler.
 The plan here is to fast for 20 hours, then eat one large meal in the evening.